Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.7.1 =
+* Improved Upload cron task to speed up upload of related content.
+* Optimized database requests for `Settings` page.
+Fixed possible issue when plugin ran out of memory with large amount of submissions.
+* Updated `Bulk Submit` page to have two tabs: `Translate` and `Clone`.
+* Added optional profile option `Clone attachments` that forces attachments to be cloned always if enabled.
+* Improved Job Widget UI.
+* Improved Translation Locales list in Job Widget to display locales in several columns if possible.

 = 1.7.0 =
 * Moved to Translation Jobs
 * Added ability to manually disable ACF plugin support.
 * Dropped support of a free ACF plugin.
 * Optimized database requests related to ACF plugin support
 * Improved logging subsystem

 = 1.6.12 =
 * Added ability to disable automatic ACF configuration lookup.